 I’m Tim Worthington, a writer and occasional broadcaster who has a tendency to spend way too much time half-remembering old Smiths Square Crisps adverts on Twitter, and this is where you can find links to various things that I’ve written and/or appeared on, and indeed there’s so much of it that I thought I’d pick out a few highlights that anyone who’s never heard of me before – probably around eighty percent of the Multiverse if I’m honest about it – can head for to get a sense of whether they would like to stick around.
 Meanwhile, those of you who do follow what I do but hadn’t read or listened to any of the below, well, now is your chance to catch up on it and avoid embarrassing social situations where you ask me why I haven’t talked about x and y yet despite me relentlessly linking to it for months on end.
 Anyway…

-You’ve probably more than likely found your way here after listening to the edition of Looks Unfamiliar with Grace Dent.
+You’ve probably more than likely found your way here after listening to the edition of Looks Unfamiliar with Grace Dent (and if you didn’t, it’s here).
 If you haven’t, this is a podcast where I chat to a guest about some of the things that they remember that nobody ever seems to.
 It’s mostly incredibly funny chat, but I’m not afraid to go into the darker side of nostalgia either and we haven’t shied away from acknowledging racism, sexuality, ‘handy’ teachers, regional prejudice, kink-shaming, grief, and above all how downright fucking terrifying BBC Test Card F is.
 Also, I hate how dominated nostalgia is by men and a very narrow set of obsessions, so I try and make the gender balance as equal as possible because, well, you get better choices that way.

 Samira Ahmed joined me for a chat about the Selfridges Space: 1999 Walkthrough, The Fun Food Factory and plenty more besides, including our shared obsession with cheap cash-in recipe books and obscure characters from The Magic Roundabout.